Airrr17/AirrrBOT/README.md

 ## ROBOT4 by (c)Airrr(r) 22.12.2019

-This is a HOST(robot) part of AirrrBOT as seen on
+This is a HOST(robot) part of AirrrBOT code as seen on
 https://www.youtube.com/user/AirrrOk

+Server part can be implemeted in any language.
+Currently it is done in VB.NET
+See somehow poorly discribed API below.

 This code is under development.